feojeda/homeworkHCL/README.md

 ## Conclusions

 The multi thread (parallel) approach improve the original and lineal solution.
 On this particular case we can define a "static" and unique solution predefine the order and grouping of tasks to parallelized.
 This solution can't be extends to others scenarios with others services and others dependency.
-To avoid make the same analysis for earch potecial scenario we can implement a dimamic solution that create a dependecy tree when each node is a task and the parents node are the dependency task.
+To avoid from to make the same analysis for earch potecial scenario we can implement a dimamic solution that create a dependecy tree when each node is a task and the parents node are the dependency task.
 With this data structure we can use the graph or tree algorithms to determite when a service or task can be execute.
 Graph's approachs:

 + [Topological sorting](https://en.wikipedia.org/wiki/Topological_sorting)